TABLE OF CONTENTS

 Fowl

-- The lumbar and sacrum are fused and called as lumbosacrals.
+- The lumbar and sacrum are fused and called lumbosacrals in fowl.

-- They are fourteen in number and these with the seventh dorsal and the first coccygeal -altogether 16 -are fused into one mass called synsacrum.
+- They are fourteen in number, and these, with the seventh dorsal and the first coccygeal—altogether 16—are fused into one mass called the synsacrum.
 This forms a rhomboid mass included between the two pelvic bones.

-- The spines form a crest in the anterior third but absent posteriorly.
+- The spines form a crest in the anterior third but are absent posteriorly.

 - The transverse ridges on the ventral face indicate the positions of the transverse processes.
 The extremities of all the transverse processes fuse with the medial border of the ilium.